awsdocs/amazon-transcribe-developer-guide/doc_source/input.md

 For AMR, Amazon Transcribe supports both Adaptive Multi\-Rate Wideband \(AMR\-WB\) and Adaptive Multi\-Rate Narrowband \(AMR\-NB\) codecs\.
 For the Ogg and WebM file formats, Amazon Transcribe supports the Opus codec\.

-Specify the language and format of the input file\.

 For best results:
-+ Use a lossless format, such as FLAC or WAV, with PCM 16\-bit encoding\.
++ Use a lossless format\.
+You can choose either FLAC, or WAV with PCM 16\-bit encoding\.
 + Use a sample rate of 8000 Hz for telephone audio\.

+## Audio containers and formats for streaming transcription<a name="streaming-format"></a>

+When you transcribe a real\-time stream using the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation or a WebSocket request, make sure that your stream is encoded in:
++ PCM 16\-bit signed little endian
++ FLAC
++ OPUS encoded audio in the Ogg container

+For best results:
++ Use a lossless format, such as FLAC or PCM encoding\.
++ Use a sample rate of 8000 Hz for telephone audio\.

+For more information on using a WebSocket request to transcribe your streaming audio, see [Using Amazon Transcribe streaming with WebSockets](websocket.md)\.